 Phone: (910) 672-1588

 Background: Mrs. Osman joined the Department of Biological and Forensic Sciences on May 3, 2021.
 She brings years of experience in higher education, biological sciences, and supporting students.
-Mrs. Osman earned her Bachelor of Science in Biology with a minor in Chemistry from Campbell University in 2009 and a Master of Science in College Student Personnel Services from Arkansas State University in 2020.
+Mrs. Osman earned her Bachelor of Science in Biology with a minor in Chemistry from Campbell University in 2009, a Master of Science in College Student Personnel Services from Arkansas State University in 2020, and a Master of Science in Academic Advising from Kansas State University in 2022.
 She has a passion for supporting students as they navigate college, develop as adults, find their professional calling, and realize their academic goals.
 Mrs. Osman has a history of volunteer mentoring with first-generation college students and laboratory instruction in Biological Sciences and Chemistry.
 Mrs. Osman is proud to be a part of the FSU family and to do her part in ensuring students receive advisement to reach their academic and professional goals.